Shohei1/MPs_QLIP/README.md

 5: Awa_short.（A group project）

-Files that I was involved were added to this file.
+Files that I was involved wiht were added to this folder.
 My role was mainly backend and I was invloved with controllers, models, migration and seeding files, blade files, and a routing file.

 6: first_TypeScript.